awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-role.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ManagedPolicyArns`  <a name="cfn-iam-role-managepolicyarns"></a>
-A list of Amazon Resource Names \(ARNs\) of the IAM managed policies that you want to attach to the user\.
+A list of Amazon Resource Names \(ARNs\) of the IAM managed policies that you want to attach to the role\.
 For more information about ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.
 *Required*: No
 *Type*: List of String